iTrooz/this-is-cpp/README.md

 - `make`
 - `./a.out`

-I used g++ 14.1.1 on ArchLinux as of 2024-05-12 to docompile it, but it should probably work on older versions/systems as well
+I used g++ 14.1.1 on ArchLinux as of 2024-05-12 to compile it, but it should probably work on older versions/systems as well

 ## Sources: